Baseline Funding stream

 Requirements and commitments

-Eligible applicants who are invited to submit Capital Plan Applications will be required to meet certain conditions.
-These include, but are not limited to the following:
+Eligible applicants who are invited to submit Capital Plan applications will be required to meet certain conditions.
+These include, but are not limited to:

 - For communities with a population over 30,000, recipients will be expected to commit to completing a Housing Needs Assessment (for) and a minimum set of housing expectations.
-Note that this may require collaborating with other responsible and accountable organizations.
+Please note that this may require collaborating with other responsible and accountable organizations.

-- Recipients will be expected to commit to supporting Canada's plan to achieve net-zero emissions by 2050 and to ensure that future potential climate impacts are considered.
+- Recipients will be expected to commit to supporting Canada's plan to achieve net-zero emissions by 2050, as well as ensure that future potential climate impacts are considered.

 - Recipients will be required to report on progress and outcomes as specified in any funding agreements.

-- Recipients will also have to ensure that all projects comply with applicable codes and standards, environmental assessment and other applicable federal laws and regulations, Indigenous consultation and accommodation obligations, accessibility standards and other specific conditions that will be outlined at the Capital Plan Application stage.
+- Recipients will also have to ensure that all projects comply with applicable codes and standards, environmental impact assessment, as well as other applicable federal laws and regulations, Indigenous consultation and accommodation obligations, accessibility standards, and other specific conditions that will be outlined at the Capital Plan Application stage.

 How to apply